digitalvapor/grid/readme.md

 #[Grid](https://github.com/digitalvapor/grid)
 by [Tom Spalding](https://github.com/digitalvapor)

-A [Pelican](https://github.com/getpelican/pelican) plugin that can easily include your Etsy shop in a page or post.
+A [Pelican](https://github.com/getpelican/pelican) plugin that can easily include your Etsy shop, or ForkTheCookbook recipe in a page or post.
 Supported in the [icosahedron](https://github.com/digitalvapor/icosahedron) theme.

 This is *only* meant for a few most recent items to display.
-There are some major to-do items, such as adding more than just Etsy support in the future.

-##Settings
+##Shop Settings
 In `pelicanconf.py` set the following:
 ```
 ETSY_STORE = 0000000                      #your store id